HMS Phaeton (1782): Post-war

 Phaeton went on to the East Indies.
 In October 1819 she was paid off and then recommissioned within the month under Captain William Augustus Montagu, for Halifax.
 She was paid off in September 1822.
 She was immediately recommissioned under Captain Henry Evelyn Pitfield Sturt.
 She sailed for Gibraltar and Algeciras and was paid off some three years later.

 Fate

 Phaeton was sold on 11 July 1827 to a Mr. Freake for £3,430, but the Navy Office cancelled the sale, "Mr. Freake having been declared insane."
 She was finally sold on 26 March 1828 for £2,500 to Joshua Cristall for breaking up.

 In popular media

 The Nagasaki Harbour Incident plays a role in the novel The Thousand Autumns of Jacob de Zoet by David Mitchell.
-However, this depiction is highly fictionalized; the ship in the novel is HMS Phoebus, the incident occurs in 1800 and finding no Dutch ships the Phoebus of the novel, commanded by a Captain Pellew who is considerably older than the historical figure at this time, bombards Dejima.
+However, this depiction is highly fictionalized; the ship in the novel is HMS Phoebus, the incident occurs in 1800 and finding no Dutch ships the Phoebus of the novel, commanded by a Captain Penhaligon who is considerably older than the historical figure at this time, bombards Dejima.

 The Nagasaki Harbour Incident plays a role in the novel Blood of Tyrants by Naomi Novik.
 This depiction is historical fantasy; the Japanese sink HMS Phaeton with dragons stationed at Nagasaki at the time.